-Grant Thornton Audit Pty Ltd ABN 94 269 609 023 ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389
+Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389

-Grant Thomton' refers to the brand under which the Grant Thomton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
-Grant Thomton Australia Ltd is a member firm of Grant Thomton international Ltd (GTL), GTL and the member firms are not a worldwide partnership.
-GTL and each member firm is a separate legal entity.
-Services are delivered by the member firms.
-GTL and set member firms are not avent or, and do not obligate one another and are not labele for one another's acts or omissions, in the Australian context only, the use of the term 'Grant Thomton' may refer to Grant Thomton Australia Limited ABN 41 127 556 389 and its Australian subsidieries and related entities.
-GTL is not an Australian related entity to Grant Thomton Australian Limited.
+'Grant Thomton' refers to the brand under which the Grant Thomton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+Grant Thomton Australia Ltd is a member firm of Grant Thomton International Ltd (GTIL).
+GTIL and the member firms are not a worldwide partnership.
+GTIL and each member firm is a separate legal entity.
+Services are delivered by the member firms, GTIL does not provide services to clients.
+GTIL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
+In the Australian context only, the use of the term 'Grant Thomton' may refer to Grant Thomton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
+GTIL is not an Australian related entity to Grant Thomton Australia Limited.